 The calculator will compute # 4, 5, or 6 from the other five values.

 You need the original digital image.
-It won't work from a cropped image or a paper print (but it could be a resampled image).
+It won't work from a cropped image or a paper print.
 See some notes below about determining values.

 Numbers only.
 A NaN result will mean an input is Not A Number.
 Decimal points are OK.